pablobernabeu/LESS-Project/session_materials/README.md

 The study consists of six sessions.

 - **Session 1.
 Measurement of individual differences in executive functions and language history.**
-  This session is performed by participants online and on their own.
+  This session is performed by participants online and on their own, and lasts approximately 1.5 hours.
   The session for the Norwegian site is available [here](https://app.gorilla.sc/openmaterials/782880).
   The session for the Spanish site is available [here](https://app.gorilla.sc/openmaterials/782877).
   In both sites, the session comprises the following parts:

   - **1.1.
 Basic participant data** collected in Gorilla